PAWPALS/Paw-Pals/README.md

 `pet_id:` Must provide the pets id to retrieve an individual pet.

 #### Response:
-If query was successfull, you should receive status code 202 and ...
+If query was successful, you should receive status code 202 and ...

 ```json
 {